-But you may have noticed there are different levels of autonomous driving, from 0 to 5, and we'd wager that you actually don't know what they mean - only the boffins in the car industry will have the slightest clue as to what they actually mean.
+But you may have noticed there are different levels of autonomous driving, from 0 to 5.
+But what do they actually mean?
+Allow us to explain.

 Who sets out these autonomous vehicle levels?